Jameskami/J8Validate/README.md

 ### J8Validate is a small validation library that allows lambda expressions and method chaining to write concise and decoupled validation.
+####Validation is stateless, so it is safe to use dependancy injection or threads.

 #####Creating a validator class:
 There are a few types to be aware of: